 D. The charter school may not enlist the assistance of non-charter school employees, such as volunteers, to engage in debt collection efforts.

-E. The charter school will not impose any other restriction prohibited under Minnesota Statutes section 123B.37 due to unpaid student meal balances.
+E. The charter school will not impose any other restriction prohibited under Minnesota Statutes, section 123B.37 due to unpaid student meal balances.
 The charter school will not limit a student’s participation in any school activities, graduation ceremonies, field trips, athletics, activity clubs, or other extracurricular activities or access to materials, technology, or other items provided to students due to an unpaid student meal balance.

 V. COMMUNICATION OF POLICY